My Main Page with Links to My Other

 John P. Robinson and Geoffrey C. Godbey

-that citizens spend their time differently from the self-reports they give to
+the ways citizens spend their time differs from the self-reports given to pollsters, pollsters claiming individuals have less free time.

-The authors suggest that citizens in general have more free time now than in the past, though the amount of free time varies with groups, especially age groups.
+The authors suggest citizens, in general, have more free time than in the past, though the amount of free time varies among groups, especially age groups.
 Older individuals have much more free time than in the past.
-Robinson and Godbey attribute part of the problem to a particular victim mentality, a victim of time mentality.
-Much of the victim-of-time problem is due to believing unnecessary activities are necessary.
+Robinson and Godbey attribute the problem to a particular victim mentality, a victim-of-time mentality.
+Much of the victim-of-time problem comes from believing unnecessary activities are necessary.

-In addition citizens spend too much free time on activities they find unenjoyable.
-We are heavily into busy-ness and rotating the fields, moving from one banal interest to another with little vision and few imperatives.
+Citizens spend free time on activities they find unenjoyable, heavily into busy-ness and rotating the fields, moving from one banal interest to another with little vision and few imperatives.
 Misused freedoms and wishful thinking pass for accomplishments.
-Citizens report that their
+Americans report their

 favorite work or house activity is playing with children; their favorite